xpopov/handy-finances/README.md

 # Configuring and running

-## Setting up AWS Cognito and AppSync

-You will need to have your own instances of AWS servces set up.

-Clone this project to some directory and then:

-`aws configure`

-`aws init`

-`aws add auth` to add Cognito pool

-`aws add api` to add GraphQL for AppSync

-`aws push` to push changes to AWS servers

 ## Installation

 Install Android Studio and Java binaries.

 Make sure you have installed NodeJs, NPM.

-Install React Native CLI: `npm install react-native-cli --global`
+Install React Native CLI: `npm install -g react-native-cli`

+## Setting up AWS Cognito and AppSync

+You will need to have your own instances of AWS AppSync set up.

+Clone this project to some directory and then:

+`npm install -g @aws-amplify/cli`

+`amplify configure`

+`amplify init`

+`amplify add auth` to add Cognito pool

+`amplify add api` to add GraphQL for AppSync

+`amplify push` to push changes to AWS servers

 ## Running